Akshay5623/devops_eng114/README.md

 - READ `r` WRITE `w` EXECUTE `x`
 - How to check file permission `ll`
 - Change permissions `chmod permission file_name`

+## chmod Absolute Mode

+• Uses octal numbers.

+- 4 = read
+- 2 = write
+- 1 = execute

+• Add numbers of permissions you wish to grant.

+- Sum of these is what you provide.
+- Read, write, execute is 7 (4 + 2 + 1).
+- Read, write is 6 (4 + 2).

+• Complete permissions are expressed as three-digit number.

+- Each digit corresponds to a context (owner, group, other).

+• E.g. chmod 764 file1 (user = rwx, group = rw and others = read on file1)

+chmod 700 file1 (user = rwx)

+chmod 640 file1 (user = rw, group = r)